 What is the AMC 10 and AMC 12?

-The AMC 10 and AMC 12 competitions are multiple choice math competitions held by the Mathematical Association of America (MAA) for middle school students (up to grade 10 and 12 respectively).
+The AMC 10 and AMC 12 competitions are multiple choice math competitions held by the Mathematical Association of America (MAA) for middle school and high school students (up to grade 10 and 12 respectively).
 They are each offered twice a year and are the first exams for students wishing to qualify for the US Math Olympiad Team.
 See our competition calendar by clicking here for this year’s dates.
 You can visit the official MAA AMC 10/12 page by clicking here.

 - The AMC 10 is open to students grade 10 and younger who are under 17.5 years of age and the AMC 12 is open to students grade 12 and younger who are under 19.5 years of age.